theopenconversationkit/tock/docs-mk/en/docs/dev/bot-api.md

 Tock platform and so has to expose a public URL (you can use [ngrok](https://ngrok.com/) in order to provide this URL).

 This URL must be specified in the _webhook url_ field in the _Configuration_> _Bot Configurations_ view of _Tock Studio_.

+> Note that the _WebHook_ mode may require the setup of a secure tunnel to the Bot API running client.
+> As a matter of fact, the client may not be reachable from the server.
+> For development, tools like [ngrok](https://ngrok.com/) may help.

 ### Set up the API key